kupehtci/DOCUMENTATION/REACT/Hooks/useQuery.md

 # useQuery

-`useQuery` is normally used for data fetching in react to cache and manage the UI accordingly to API fetch query states.
+`useQuery` is normally used for [[Data fetching|data fetching]] in react to cache and manage the UI accordingly to API fetch query states.

 The `useQuery` hook subscriber the component to a cached data identified by `queryKey` and automatically handles the fetching, catching, refetching and re-render of the component based on the query.